VictorSesma/mariadb-backups/README.md

 4. Execute permissions to your sciprt: `sudo chmod +x backup_script.sh`
 5. Test with `sh backup_script.sh`
 6. Add the CRON Job to your user

+## Example of DB comands:

+1. Create a backup account: `create user 'backup'@'localhost' IDENTIFIED BY password 'password';`
+2. Grant permissions to the database you want to copyp: `GRANT LOCK TABLES, SELECT, SHOW VIEW, EVENT ON database.* TO 'backup'@'localhost';`